Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 What Do Wells Fargo Reviews Typically Focus On?

-Other positive reviews discuss the interest rates being lower than some of the faster alternative lenders.
+Other positive reviews discuss the interest rates being lower than some faster alternative lenders.
 This comes down to what provides more value for a small business owner: lower interest rates or faster funding times.

 Another positive is that the bank is willing to work with small businesses.
 Many traditional lenders prefer larger businesses.
 Since Wells Fargo is a national bank, its small business loans are available in every state.

 Wells Fargo is not accredited by the Better Business Bureau and has an F rating on the site.
-It also has a 1.3 out of 5 rating on TrustPilot.
+It also has a 1.3 out of 5 rating on Trustpilot.
 We should note that most negative reviews are from consumer banking customers and are likely impacted by recent fraud and government intervention.

 Recent Scandals